 While useful in controlling costs and protecting against opportunity loss in volume consumer or commodified goods production, MTS does have some disadvantages:

-- Forecasts Must Be Accurate – An MTS system relies on the accuracy of forecasting to prevent stockouts or overstocks.
-Inaccurate historical data or sales analysis can lead to long term shocks within the system.
+- Forecasts Must Be Accurate – An MTS system relies on the accuracy of forecasting to prevent stockouts or overstocking.
+Inaccurate historical data or sales analysis can lead to long-term shocks within the system.
 Cyclical or seasonal sales cycles can have a large impact on the accuracy of these forecasts.